 Professor of Economics at the University of Essex and Associate Director of Understanding Society, the UK's major longitudinal household survey.
 He is also a Research Fellow at the Institute for Fiscal Studies (IFS) where he was previously director of the consumption and saving research sector.

-Professor of Economics at the University of Manchester and founder of the consultancy Enlightenment Economics.
+Professor of Politics and International studies at Cambridge University and Co-director of the Bennett Institute for Public Policy.
+She was previously Professor of Economics at the University of Manchester and is founder of the consultancy Enlightenment Economics.
 She was ONS Fellow for the 2016 to 2017 programme and has now been reappointed after a fair and open competition.
 She is a member of the Natural Capital Committee and was previously a BBC Trustee, serving as both Vice Chair and Acting Chair of the BBC Trust, a member of the Migration Advisory Committee, and of the Competition Commission.

 Professor of Economic Modelling and Forecasting at Warwick Business School, University of Warwick.
 Ana joined Warwick in 2013 from the School of Economics and Finance of Queen Mary, University of London.

 She was the principal investigator of an Economic and Social Research Council (ESRC)-funded research project on "Economic Forecasting under Macroeconomic Uncertainty" over the 2013 to 2015 period.
 Since April 2017, she has been working on a ONS-funded project on "Measuring and Communicating Data Uncertainty".